-I used to occasionally lost bills or forgot to send checks whenever I had a very busy week.
-Late fees can be $29 to $39 for credit cards.
-Even if I called my credit card company to make a last minute phone payment, I was charged a $15 convenience fee for this privilege.
+I used to occasionally lose bills or forgot to send checks whenever I had a very busy week.
+Late fees definitely add up, and can be as high as $29 to $39 for credit cards!
+Sometimes I can pay my credit card accounts online for a same-day payment, but if I’m a day late, I may still get a fee imposed.

-In the past, I would save money for a few weeks and then had an emergency.
-After getting through the trouble, I’d neglect to re-start my savings, and would go through this again and again.
-I felt that I was barely getting by, and that saving some money was cutting me to the bone even further.
+In the past, I would save money for a few weeks and then have an emergency.
+After getting through the trouble, I’d neglect to re-start my savings.
+This cycle would repeat over and over.
+I felt like I couldn’t possibly save more money without cutting my budget to the bone.

 Retirement savings is a cinch